Suriteka/Octave/README.md

 ![Image](https://lh4.googleusercontent.com/IGGKtcFJ9lbS_r3s9geLcVXQ6vA5LuPTYTLO9ZzckFz9inBrpdH_yCOB0VmR2f6sMLB5BjgKZjESCyUMtbGu=w2880-h1344-rw)

+## Exercices

+Here is the link to see the videos ⭐️: https://www.youtube.com/playlist?list=PLRjR1-0k_4swVZawVdHsnaWpcQ58BcR5B

+The scenarios of the exercices are in the folder Octave/Scenarios

 ## Creation of the JSON

 This is an example of the JSON you need to have to manipulate the drone.